 2. Give incentives

 A good reward system retains customers, and may attract the new ones.
-The reward system can include free offers, head starts, cashback, bonuses, etc.
+The reward system can include free offers, head starts, cashback rewards, bonuses, etc.

 Let’s consider the tiered loyalty program.
 This program includes 3-4 bonuses, services and benefits packets, and those packets have different offers.

 For instance, tiers are often named as bronze, silver, gold, platinum, and as their value increases, the offers increase as well.

 3. Send special offers and announcements